kyma-incubator/compass/docs/kyma-environment-broker/08-02-deprovisioning-kyma-environment.md

 export INSTANCE_ID={INSTANCE_ID_FROM_PROVISIONING_CALL}
 ```

-2. Get [Access Token](./03-05-authorization.md).
-Export this variable based on token you got from OAuth client:
+2. Get the [access token](./03-05-authorization.md).
+Export this variable based on the token you got from the OAuth client:

 ```bash
 export AUTHORIZATION_HEADER="Authorization: Bearer $ACCESS_TOKEN"